Image by sasun bughdaryan from iStock

 • an element of randomness, or luck.

-A recent prime example is the COVID-19 pandemic.
-The pandemic turned the global economy upside down, like a toddler with a snow globe.
-Some industries, like travel and tourism, took a nosedive (e.g., Uber, Booking.com, and Airbnb).
+The COVID-19 pandemic is a strong recent example.
+It reshaped the global economy abruptly.
+Some industries, like travel and tourism, took a severe hit (e.g., Uber, Booking.com, and Airbnb).
 On the flip side, however, COVID-19 boosted online tools’ rocket boost.
 It birthed a new era of virtual collaboration (think Zoom, Microsoft Teams, Slack, Miro).

 Economics of Decision-Making